YOUR ALASKAN ADVENTURES

 Picture

-Even though Creek Street isn't really much of a street anymore, this historical boardwalk surrounds Ketchikan Creek, and was originally the town's "red light district" during the boom of the city's gold rush.
+This historical boardwalk surrounds Ketchikan Creek, and was originally the town's "red light district" during the boom of the city's gold rush.
 Nowadays, it is filled with small hotel buildings owned by Creek Street Inn and other small shops selling local crafts!
-This is a great area to get a picturesque view of the creek running through the middle of the boardwalk and just enjoy your time exploring the shops!
+This is a great area to get a picturesque view of the creek, have a chance to see salmon and black bears, and enjoy your time exploring the shops to find your perfect souvenir!

 Picture